 She also developed a training programme at Uppsala University for caregivers working with marginalized children and held the first course in April 1998 where she taught her methods on how to meet childrens needs, but to do it from the childrens perspective.
 Her research and methods to rehabilitate and reintegrate street children into society eventually became an international training program within SIDA for caregivers in 13 countries in Africa and Asia.
 So far, 150 care providers from government agencies, NGO's and communitiy-based organisations including doctors, nurses, social workers, teachers, police officers from around the world have participated in her training program.
 They, in turn, continue to educate others in their respective countries.
 They have also registered and established regional and national networks of caregivers (ANoCC) through which they continue learning together and support each other and other care providers at the national level to improve the quality of their work.

 When the children in the group home in Kenya grew up and moved out to start their journey as independent individuals, Dr. Wanjiku Kaime Atterhög and her brother, Michael Kaime started a discussion with local people about the need for educational support for poor children in the area.
-In 2012 they started a free training institute for poor children and youth in the area around the safe shelter - House of Plenty Vocational Training Institute (HOPE-VTI) together with DGC One AB, a Swedish company which is still the main sponsor of the project.
+In 2012 they started a free training institute for poor children and youth in the area around the safe shelter - House of Plenty Vocational Training Institute (HOPE-VTI) together with DGC One AB (now Iver AB), a Swedish company which is still the main sponsor of the project.
 By combining IT, English, Entrepreneurship and Performing Art the children are equipped with theoretical and practical knowledge that makes them ready to compete in the job market, take on higher education or start their own businesses.
 The vision is to make the institute self-sufficient by having students run small business at the school as part of the training.
 The incomes generated from these micro-enterprises will be invested back into the institute.

 The Board consists of: Mr. Michael Camitz, Ms. Regina Summer, Professor Stefan Swartling Peterson, Professor Beth Maina Ahlberg and Dr. Wanjiku Kaime Atterhög.